W8CUL/Training-Manuals/Other/SatNOGS-init.md

 	- We should put a IMC and a display for feedback
 	- add LED's to the control input
 - Change pin configs in `rotator_pins.h`

+---
+## Internal controller diagnostic

+- Open up the controller
+- Check the D1015s and see if they all physically look good